| Title: | Read and Write '.gltf' and '.glb' Files |

 if the request failed.

-, the filename will have
+If closeConnections = FALSE, the filename will have

-containing the gltf
+attribute "gltf" containing the gltf

 object which might now contain a new open connection.

-If the texture has a recorded MIME type in gltf
+If the texture has a recorded MIME type in gltf,

-that will be returned in attribute "mimeType"
+that will be returned in attribute "mimeType".

-searches recursive objects for components
+findEntry searches recursive objects for components

-matching a condition. namePattern
+matching a condition. namePattern creates a test of

 whether the component name matches a pattern. hasClass